PrincetonLIPS/SketchGraphs/_sources/models.rst.txt

 SketchGraphs models
 ==================

-This page describes the models implemented in sketchgraphs, as well as details their usage.
+This page describes the models implemented in SketchGraphs, as well as details their usage.
 The models are based on a Graph Neural Network architecture, modelling the sketch as a graph with vertices given by entities and edges given by their constraints.